 Cossack Labs has recently joined the DigitalOcean Marketplace family following our mission to make high-end security tools available to the general developer audience in a convenient fashion.
 Acra encryption suite is one of the first data security and encryption tools on DigitalOcean Marketplace and it is now available as 1-Click App running in DigitalOcean Droplet.

-Acra provides selective encryption, multi-layered access control, SQL firewall (SQL injection prevention), database leakage prevention, and intrusion detection capabilities as server deployed in your infrastructure (or cloud).
+Acra provides selective encryption, multi-layered access control, SQL firewall (SQL injection prevention), database leakage prevention, and intrusion detection capabilities as server deployed in your infrastructure (on prem or in cloud).

-Working as database proxy for SQL databases, Acra allows performing client-side or server-side encryption as easily as redirecting your app to AcraServer instead of a database (see Acra Documentation for more information).
+Working as database proxy for SQL databases, Acra allows performing client-side or server-side encryption as easily as redirecting your app to AcraServer instead of a database (see Acra on GitHub for more information).

 This article is a step-by-step guide that illustrates how to setup AcraServer for work with DigitalOcean managed Postgres database.